As a proud albino man with a big bushy white beard, Chris Dent (Albi) makes for a striking figure. With his smooth, almost angelic voice and

 Their reputation as outstanding entertainers has led them to perform at many local and international festivals, including in New York, Scotland, France at the Festival Interceltique, the largest Celtic festival in the world many times, New Zealand, Sydney, Melbourne, Launceston Tasmania, National Celtic Festival, Port Fairy Folk Festival, Queenscliff Music Festival, Big Blues Day Out, Perth International Arts Festival, Brunswick Music Festival and many more.
 With a mixture of traditional Scottish and Irish music and modern self penned Celtic rock the band represents the best of new age folk music.

 He was raised in Adelaide.
 ‘Accidentally’ born in Benalla, Victoria.
 Arts degree from Adelaide Uni.
 Lifelong Norwood and Crows fan.
 Played in four Adelaide bands then moved to Melbourne in 1979 to explore the band scene.
 Met the Coodabeen Champions in 1983.
 Still a member, 36 years on.
 Wrote I Made a 100 in the Backyard at Mum’s in 1985.
 23 Tamworth Festivals, a dozen Port Fairy Festivals, dozens of Gympie Musters, Maldon Festivals, Canberra fests etc. A few Tamworth gongs, Victorian Country Music gongs and two ARIA nominations.
 Wrote That’s The Thing About Football in 1994.
 Double platinum album for Aussie Christmas with Bucko & Champs.
 Played at 3 VFL-AFL grand finals and several one-day cricket finals.
 The artist is still trying to work out what it is he does.
+In 2022 Greg was awarded Medal of the Order of Australia (OAM) for services to the performing arts.
+Congratulations and well done.

 Return To The Sixties Folk Club